Bitcoin Lending: Best Platforms & Interest Rates 2025

 The only third party you go through is a DeFi platform that finds borrowers for your funds, facilitates the transaction, and ensures each party holds up their part of the deal.

-In DeFi BTC lending, Bitcoin lenders lend BTC through a lending pool, much like a money market.
-Borrowers borrow from the pool as needed, paying interest on the borrowed Bitcoin.
+In DeFi BTC lending, Bitcoin lenders lend $BTC through a lending pool, much like a money market.
+Borrowers borrow crypto assets from the pool as needed, paying interest on the borrowed Bitcoin.
 You’ll earn interest that varies based on borrowing demand relative to the supply.

 DeFI platforms are automated and governed by code in the form of smart contracts written on the Ethereum blockchain or another smart-contract blockchain.

-It’s important to note that in order to trade BTC through DeFi, you will need to convert it to “wrapped” Bitcoin (WBTC).
+It’s important to note that in order to trade $BTC through DeFi, you will need to convert it to “wrapped” Bitcoin (WBTC).
 WBTC is an Ethereum-compatible token that represents Bitcoin.
+The price of $WBTC is usually the same as the price of $BTC so its an accurate proxy for the $BTC asset.

 As an option, you can buy wrapped Bitcoin on an exchange like Coinbase — or you can swap other cryptos like ETH for WBTC on decentralized exchanges like Uniswap.

-Once you have Wrapped BTC, lend the WBTC on platforms like Aave or Compound if you choose.
+Once you have Wrapped BTC, you can lend the WBTC on platforms like Coinbase or Compound if you choose.
 You’re lending Bitcoin as a token rather than BTC itself.

 Is Bitcoin Lending Safe?